zeek/zeek-docs/doc/scripts/base/bif/option.bif.zeek.rst

    a "vector of any".

-   :v: an "any" type corresponding to a set.
+   :param v: an "any" type corresponding to a set.

    :returns: a vector-of-any with one element for each member of v.